-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 8.1 How would you describe the current ESG landscape and prevailing trends in your jurisdiction?
 Are any new developments anticipated in the next 12 months, including any proposed legislative reforms?

 Singapore is showing signs of shifting away from a primarily incentive-based approach to one which incorporates more mandatory legal and regulatory requirements.
-Among other things, with respect to climate-related disclosures, Singapore Exchange Securities Trading Limited has announced that climate reporting will subsequently become mandatory for issuers in certain industries, to be implemented in tranches:
+Among other things, with respect to climate-related disclosures, Singapore Exchange Securities Trading Limited has made climate reporting mandatory for issuers in certain industries.
+This was implemented in tranches:

 - by 2023 for issuers in the financial, agriculture, food and forest products, and energy industries; and